Government-Church Sector Quincentennial Cooperation

 We will capture the story of the Santo Niño in the two projects of the NQC scheduled to be launched in time for the 500 Years of Christianity this April.
 First is an exhibition emphasizing the role of the Santo Niño in Philippine history and culture.
 I am grateful to the Augustinian Province of Santo Niño de Cebu for allowing the exhibit to be mounted for two months in the Basilica Minore del Santo Niño de Cebu.
 The NQC and the Province agreed to open it on April 14 or the D-Day of the 500 Years of Christianity.
 Hopefully, our second project associated with the 500 Years of Christianity which is a documentary on the Santo Niño be shown to the public on the same day.

-If I may also add, the National Museum of the Philippines is scheduled to declare on April 14 the Basilica and the image of the Santo Niño as National Cultural Treasures.
-This stature is the highest recognition the State can give to such historically and culturally-significant heritage of the Filipino people.
+If I may also add, the National Museum of the Philippines is scheduled to declare on April 14 the Basilica as National Cultural Treasure.
+This stature is the highest recognition the State can give to such historically and culturally significant heritage of the Filipino people.
 Last January 16, the NQC and the Augustinian Province had an alignment meeting and agreed to collaborate on various academic, historical, and cultural endeavors—among which is this three-part webinar sponsored by the Santo Niño at 500 Years Committee.

 There will be two quincentennial activities related to the 500 Years of Christianity in Portugal.
 This is under the auspices of the Philippine Embassy in Portugal with our Ambassador, Celia Anna Feria, herself the one on top of the preparations.
 An ecclesiastical museum in Lisbon will replicate our exhibit in the Portuguese capital.
 The Province committed to send the 1965 coronation regalia of the Santo Niño to that exhibit, along with a replica of the image.
 The second Philippine-Portugal project will be the presentation of the Santo Niño in the birthplace of Magellan in Sabrosa; but this time, it is us, Filipinos who will be the ones gifting the image.
 This image is courtesy of the Augustinian Province, too.